Expert dental care in Thailand, coordinated for you

 Yes.
 Maryland bridges are a conservative, non-surgical treatment with minimal risks.
 Our partner clinics in Thailand use the same bonding systems and ceramic materials as leading practices internationally.
 The procedure is entirely outpatient, performed under local anaesthesia, and does not involve any surgical component.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 The single most important factor is bonding technique.
 Ensure the clinic uses rubber dam isolation during cementation, which keeps the bonding surface dry and dramatically improves bond reliability.
-Ask whether the wing is surface-treated before bonding — tribochemical coating for metal wings and silane primer for ceramic wings are the current standards.
+Ask whether the wing is surface-treated before bonding: tribochemical coating for metal wings and silane primer for ceramic wings are the current standards.

 When Is Rebonding or Replacement Needed?